MatthewAraujo/bottle_watter/README.md

 ## Installation

-To install the `watter_bottle` application, follow these steps:
+To install the `watter_bottle` with GO application, follow these steps:

 1. Ensure you have [Go installed](https://golang.org/doc/install).
 2. Run the following command to install the package: